William Tirry: Imprisonment and Execution

+Fr.
+William Tirry was arrested at Fethard while vested for Mass on Holy Saturday, 25 March, 1654.
+Both priestly vestments and samizdat writings in defense of the Catholic Faith were also confiscated during his arrest.
+To the fury of the judges, one of the discoveries at Tirry's arrest was, "a manuscript work composed by him discrediting Protestantism".
+Fr.
+Tirry was taken to Clonmel Gaol and held there pending trial.
+Three men had reported his whereabouts to the priest hunters in return for the £5 bounty.

+According to the Tipperary Museum of Hidden History, the earliest records of a Clonmel city gaol date from 1650 and refer to a small building located around what is now O'Connell Street.
+According to the Museum, "Prisons were run by private individuals.
+Gaolers had no concern for the physical or moral well being of their prisoners.
+Those who could afford it, could pay the gaoler in order to buy themselves some comforts while imprisoned such as private rooms, family visits, food and even drink.
+Overcrowding, disease and escapes were common."

-After being arrested at Fethard while vested for Mass on Holy Saturday, 25 March, 1654, Fr.
-Tirry was taken to Clonmel Gaol (on the future location of the Clonmel Borstal) and held there pending trial.
-Three men had reported his whereabouts for the £5 bounty.
-On 26 April, he was tried by a jury and a panel of Commonwealth judges, including New Model Army Colonel Solomon Richards, for violating the Proclamation of 6 January 1653, which defined it as high treason for priests to remain in Ireland.
+On 26 April, he was tried by a jury and a panel of Commonwealth judges, including New Model Army Colonel Solomon Richards, for violating the Proclamation of 6 January 1653, which defined it as high treason against the Commonwealth of England for priests to remain in Great Britain or Ireland.
+Like all other British subjects tried for the same offence prior to the Treason Act 1695, William Tirry and his codefendant, Capuchin Friar Matthew Fogarty, were forbidden the services of a defence counsel and were forced to act as their own attorneys.

 In his own defense, Fr.
-Tirry replied that while he viewed the Commonwealth as the lawful Government, he had no choice but to disobey it's laws, as both the Pope and his Augustinian superiors had ordered him to remain in Ireland.
+Tirry replied that while he viewed the Commonwealth as the lawful government, he had no choice but to disobey its laws, as both the Pope and his Augustinian superiors had ordered him to remain in Ireland and to continue his pastoral ministry covertly.
 Fr.
 Tirry was according found guilty and sentenced to death by hanging, which was carried out in Clonmel on 2 May 1654.